debugmen/debugmen.github.io/_posts/2021-03-15-tarinspector.md

 So I had to either reverse shell in, or add the flag to my tar file.

 I tried netcat, and got it to run without errors since the execution would pause while the netcat connection was running, bypassing whatever small errors were happening at the end of the tar input.
 However, I asked the admin and he told me that netcat was not installed on their instance.
-That wasn't going to work.
+Netcat wasn't going to work.

-The only otion at this point was to add the file to my own tar file through a bash script.
+The only otion at this point was to add the flag to my own tar file through a bash script.

+&nbsp;

 Here was my initial bash script